saucelabs/real-device-api/SAUCE_LABS_HOSTED_APPIUM.md

 # Faster, Smarter Appium Testing with OpenAPI Sessions

 For testers, time is a critical resource.
-This guide demonstrates how to use the Sauce Labs OpenAPI—a core part of our Real Device Access
-API v2—to use your devices more efficiently and decrease the runtime of your Appium test suite.
+This guide demonstrates how to use the Sauce Labs Access API to use your devices more efficiently and decrease the runtime of your Appium test suite.
 This approach enables you to run more tests, get faster feedback, and gain greater control over your mobile testing workflow.

 ## The Test-per-Session Model vs. The Suite-per-Session Model